Skip to the content

 PLACEMENT & CULTIVATION

-Amaranth is an excellent choice for adding bold texture to your summer gardens.
-Its wooly flowers and coarse leaves create a unique and eye-catching effect.
-This plant thrives in heat and humidity, making it perfect as the centerpiece of a bed of summer annuals or as an accent in the back border.
+Amaranth is a dramatic addition to any garden bed, adding bold texture and height to the landscape.
+Once common in gardens for ornament and food in 17th-century England and much earlier in its native South America, this plant thrives in heat and humidity, making it perfect as the centerpiece of a summer annual bed or as an accent in the back border.
 When planted in abundance, it is an effective hedge or screening plant.
 Amaranth is also often grown as a cut flower, either fresh or dried.
 Sow the small seeds thinly and remove any weed competition when young; they will tower over all by high summer.
-It is easy to cultivate, but be sure to stake it in windy areas and provide very well-drained soils.
-Later in the season, birds will visit and feast on the abundant edible seeds, adding to the ecological diversity of your garden.
+Later in the season, birds will visit and feast on the abundant edible seeds.
+Self-sows abundantly, pull the excess when young, and add to salads.

 Watering Details: